hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 3. Moved `templates/appPackage` to `appPackage` and updated placeholders in it per latest tooling's requirement.
     > This step also renamed `appPackage/manifest.template.json` to `appPackage/manifest.json`
     > The tooling now uses `${{ENV_VAR_NAME}}` to reference environment variables and all old placeholders have been renamed to environment variable
-4. Moved `templates/appPackage/aad.template.json` to `aad.manifest.json` and updated placeholders in it per latest tooling's requirement.
+4. If your project contains `templates/appPackage/aad.template.json`, moved it to `aad.manifest.json` and updated placeholders in it per latest tooling's requirement.
     > The tooling now uses `${{ENV_VAR_NAME}}` to reference environment variables and all old placeholders have been renamed to environment variable
 5. Updated `.vscode/tasks.json` and `.vscode/launch.json`.
 6. Updated `.gitignore` to ignore new environment files.